Khcell/Nebula-Chinese-Pack/README.md

 > ### Introduction
 >
 > The Pack is created by Krolf, the chief editor.
-This Pack is represented for concise and readable.
-It'll update in 24 hours when the Mod NoS updates.<br><ins>The Pack applicables old Nebula version</ins>, so you don't need to change the Pack version with the Mod version.
+This Pack is represented for concise and readable.<br><ins>The Pack applicables old Nebula version</ins>, so you don't need to change the Pack version with the Mod version.
 <br>
 </p>